spotify/luigi/doc/running_luigi.rst

          luigi.build([MyTask1(x=1)], worker=5)

-To achieve some special requirements you can pass to ``build`` your  ``worker_scheduler_factory`` which will return your worker and\or scheduler implementations:
+To achieve some special requirements you can pass to ``build`` your  ``worker_scheduler_factory`` which will return your worker and/or scheduler implementations:

 .. code-block:: python